rayen43500/educt/README.md

 - **Text Formatting**: Displays bold, italic, and underlined text for emphasis
 - **Responsive Design**: Works on desktop and mobile devices

+## Git Configuration

+For instructions on how to set up Git for this project, push to a remote repository, and clone on another PC, please refer to [GIT_SETUP.md](GIT_SETUP.md).

 ## Technical Implementation

 - React-based frontend with React Router for navigation